meetkabeershah/meetkabeershah.github.io/_posts/2017-10-9-Whatsapp-Bot-Implementation-Technical-Feasibility-Study.md

 [courtesy](https://web.whatsapp.com/)

 For some of my technical experiments, I was trying to figure out how beneficial and feasible it is to implement bots for different chat platforms in terms of market share and so possibilities of adaptation.
-Especially when you have already failed, it's important to validate ideas and fail more faster.
+Especially when you have bankruptly failed twice, it's important to validate ideas and fail more faster.

 Popular chat platforms like [Messenger](https://developers.facebook.com/docs/messenger-platform/), [Slack](https://api.slack.com/bot-users), [Skype](https://dev.skype.com/bots) etc. have happily (in the sense officially) provided APIs for bots to interact with except, WhatsApp.